Washington–Rochambeau Revolutionary Route: East Hartford

+The march continued on June 22 along Bolton Center Road (partly Route 85), continuing along Middle Turnpike East in Manchester until Route 6.
+From there, they followed Route 6 through Manchester Center to Silver Lane in East Hartford.
 The four divisions had been traveling a day apart.
-They rested for three nights in East Hartford, necessitating additional camp sites in the same vicinity.
+They rested for three nights in East Hartford, necessitating additional camp sites.
 Route 6 is a state highway trunk line route, and the surrounding area is heavily urbanized and has lost most of its historic character.
 However, two sections of the road have been bypassed in Andover and Bolton and remain relatively preserved in their 18th-century appearance.